 According to UNICEF's report released in the 2011, close to 56% teenage Indian girls could be anaemic.
 The report further states that, "issues like malnutrition and anemia affect large sections of the Indian population”.

-“Everyone needs iron, but people who are particularly susceptible to low hemoglobin includes menstruating women, pregnant women, growing children and patients recovering from illnesses”, adds Dr. Ahuja.
+“Everyone needs iron, but people who are particularly susceptible to low haemoglobin includes menstruating women, pregnant women, growing children and patients recovering from illnesses”, adds Dr. Ahuja.
 "It is a crucial stage when a female starts menstruating, because the body is losing out on a lot of blood.
-Your body needs more iron at that point, so if you don’t take precautions early on - it can lead to anemia in the future”, says Dr. Anshul Jaibharat, Delhi-based Nutritionist.
+Your body needs more iron at that point, so if you don't take precautions early on - it can lead to anemia in the future”, says Dr. Anshul Jaibharat, Delhi-based Nutritionist.

 7 Natural Ways to Increase Hemoglobin